 (b) Birthday of Martin Luther King Jr., the third Monday in January;

 (c) Washington's birthday, the third Monday in February;

 (d) Memorial day, the last Monday in May;

 (f) Labor day, the first Monday in September;

 (g) Columbus day, the second Monday in October;

 (i) Thanksgiving day, the fourth Thursday in November; and

 (j) Christmas day, December twenty-fifth.

-(2) In order to count a holiday as actual hours of participation, the work eligible individual must have been scheduled to participate on that day but for the holiday.
+(2) In order to count a holiday as actual hours of participation, the work eligible individual shall have been scheduled to participate on that day but for the holiday.

-(F) What if a work eligible individual fails to complete the assigned hours?
+(F) What occurs when a work eligible individual fails to complete the assigned hours?